Japanese marten: Description

-It is 0.5 m in length typically, not counting a 20 cm long tail, and between 1 and 1.5 kg in weight.
+It is 0.5 m in length typically, not including a 20 cm long tail, and between 1 and 1.5 kg in weight.
 Males are generally larger than females.
 The pelage varies in color from dark brown to dull yellow with a cream-colored throat.
+Honshu and Kyushu martens have yellow fur coats, while Tsushima and Shikoku martens have brown fur coats.